 To be able to really appreciate this tree it's important to know the whole story of how it made it to the Capitol.
 This tree began its journey on October 29, 2021 and has been making stops all across the United States, with small celebrations held all along the way.
 More than 15,000 handmade ornaments were donated to decorate this impressive tree.

 After a visit to the tree take a stroll over to the US botanical gardens to enjoy their outdoor train display.
 The train display can be visited in the gated outdoor gardens until January 2nd, between 10:00 a.m. and 5:00 p.m.
 Tickets are not required.
-Although the building is closed make sure to check out the impressive window display.
+Make sure to check out the impressive window display.

 Next to the Capitol sits the largest library in the world, where more than 500 miles of bookshelves house books, photos, and maps and it's FREE to visit.